7nolikov/7nolikov.github.io/7nolikov/content/about.md

 {{< figure src="images/about.jpg" alt="About" >}}

-I'm Dmitrii Novikov, a distributed systems engineer based in Montenegro.
+I'm Dmitrii Novikov, a distributed systems engineer based in Croatia.

 I spend my days building and operating cloud-native data platforms.
 I maintain 20+ microservices on the OSDU platform — a large-scale data infrastructure serving the energy industry, running on Google Cloud and Kubernetes.
 I've been doing backend engineering for over 6 years, primarily in Java/Spring Boot.